babulu75/cards-ui-react/README.md

 ## 📜 License

-This project is MIT licensed.
+This project is for educational purposes only as part of an assignment.